About EOP

 EOP Mission Statement

-The Core Elements of EOP are to:
+Core Elements of EOP

-1. Provide ACCESS opportunities for historically underserved students (low-income, First-Generation College) by making higher education a possibility for prospective students with potential for academic excellence.
+1. Provide ACCESS opportunities for historically underserved students (low-income, first-generation college) by making higher education a possibility for prospective students with potential for academic excellence.

 2. Provide ADVOCACY and education to address the needs of EOP students.